 - ½ cup chopped dark chocolate (at least 70% cocoa)

 - ½ tsp cinnamon

 - To toast the nuts, preheat your oven to 350 degrees Fahrenheit.
 Place the nuts mixture in a shallow baking pan lined with parchment paper.
 If you like, you can spray with a bit of oil, but it’s not absolutely necessary.

 - Bake nuts for 5-7 minutes, until golden brown, shaking the pan a couple of times throughout so the nuts get an even toast.

 - Remove the nuts from the pan to cool.
 They will continue to get slightly browner as they cool down.

 - Combine all ingredients, including cooled roasted nuts, in a jar or Ziploc bag, and shake well.

 You can keep this trail mix for about a month.
 You can store it on a pantry shelf or in the fridge.
 It makes quite a bit, so it should provide you with plenty of healthy snacking!

-You can make trail mixes from the comfort of your own home. they are ideal for in between meals.
-If you’re the kind of person who likes to buy your food (or maybe it just feels like more of a treat if someone else makes it?), then Better Foods trail mixes are a great option for healthy, all-natural and balanced snacks.
+You can make trail mixes from the comfort of your own home. they are ideal for in-between meals.
+If you’re the kind of person who likes to buy your food (or maybe it just feels like more of a treat if someone else makes it?), then Better Foods trail mixes are a great option for healthy, natural and balanced snacks.
 With a little bit of everything we love and nothing of the things we don’t, you can be assured you’re in safe hands when you choose Better Foods!